-The firm is proud to recognize its senior partner, Mark Sandler, who will be this year’s recipient of the G. Arthur Martin Criminal Justice Medal for his outstanding contributions to criminal justice.
-The Award will be presented at the Criminal Lawyers’ Association Convention on October 31, 2015.
+The firm wishes to congratulate its senior partner, Mark Sandler, who was this year’s recipient of the G. Arthur Martin Criminal Justice Medal for his outstanding contributions to criminal justice.

 Toronto Criminal Lawyers - Toronto Criminal Defence Law Firm - Cooper, Sandler, Shime & Bergman LLP

 Criminal Defence Lawyers - Toronto Criminal Law Firm

 Profile of Scott Bergman, Toronto Criminal Defence Lawyer